coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 - **Required fields:** action/type, tabId (for certain actions)
 - **Sender validation:** Must be from same extension ID
 - **Action whitelist:** Only allow predefined action types

+### 14.3 Message Validation Implementation

+All message validation must use the MessageValidator class:

+1. **Import**: `import { MessageValidator } from '../utils/validation/message-validator.js'`
+2. **Validation**: All messages must be validated with `MessageValidator.validate(message)`
+3. **Schema**: Messages must follow the schema defined in message-schemas.js
+4. **Error Handling**: Invalid messages must be rejected with clear error messages
+5. **New Message Types**: When adding new message types, update both the validator and schema

+This applies to all contexts: background, content scripts, and popup.

 ---